Health Savings Account (HSA)

 - Cannot be enrolled in any other medical coverage, including a spouse’s plan or Medicare.

 - Cannot be claimed as a dependent on someone else’s tax return.

-You should review IRS rules for making HSA contributions if you will turn age 65 in 2019.
-For more information, visit https://www.irs.gov/forms-pubs/about-publication-969.
+You should review IRS rules for making HSA contributions if you will turn age 65 this year.
+For more information, visit the IRS website.